rouille/CourseraDataScienceJHU/MachineLearningAssignment4/PA1_MachineLearning.md

 training <- read.csv(trainingFileName, header = TRUE)
 testing <- read.csv(testingFileName, header = TRUE)
 ```
 The training data set contains 19622 observations of 160 variables.
-The testing data set encloses 20 observations of the same variables.
+The test data set encloses 20 observations of the same variables.

 ## Cleaning the Data
-We first remove the identification and time variables since they are not related to the **classe** variable that we want to predict and thus should not be used in the model.
+We first remove the identification and time variables from both data frames.
+Those are not related to the **classe** that we want to predict.

 ```r
 training <- training[,-(1:7)]
 testing <- testing[,-(1:7)]
 ```
-We now want to take a look at the variables with NA values in the testing data set.
+Let's take a look at variables with NA values in the testing data set.

 ```r
 NAs <- sapply(testing, function(x) mean(is.na(x) ) )